akashmittal18/OpenCV/README.md

-#About
+###About

 This repository contains all the work I have done while learning OpenCV(Open Source Computer Vision Library).
-I have used different functions of openCV Library like Hough transformation,image smoothening,canny edge detection and many other techniques.And also performed object detection technique and tested it on different AVI files.
+I have used different functions of openCV Library like Hough transformation,image smoothening,canny edge detection and many other techniques.
+And also performed object detection technique and tested it on different AVI files.

 <p align="center">